unicode-org/icu/docs/processes/release/tasks/publish/index.md

 ### Signing archives and creating checksums:

+#### Step 0.
+PGP keys:

+Use your own personal PGP key.
+Make sure that at least one other member of the ICU-TC has signed your key (so that there's an established chain-of-trust through which your key can be verified).
+Make sure that your signed public key is included in the `KEYS` file in the root of the ICU repository, so that users of ICU can easily find it there (and won't have to search random keyservers for it), see instructions in that file on how to update it.

 #### Step 1.
 PGP files:

 Sign all archives created above with your own personal PGP key.
 This creates a